datawire/ambassador-docs/docs/emissary/1.13/tutorials/quickstart-demo.md

-# Ambassador Tutorial
+# $productName$ Tutorial

-In this article, you will explore some of the key features of the Ambassador Edge Stack by walking through an example workflow and exploring the Edge Policy Console.
+In this article, you will explore some of the key features of $productName$ by walking through an example workflow and exploring the
+Edge Policy Console.

 ## Prerequisites

-You must have [Ambassador Edge Stack installed](../getting-started/) in your Kubernetes cluster.
+You must have [$productName$ installed](../getting-started/) in your Kubernetes cluster.

 ## Routing Traffic from the Edge

-Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Ambassador’s desired state.
-The workflow you are going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with Ambassador to manage your edge.
+Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define $productName$’s desired state.
+The workflow you are going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with $productName$ to manage your edge.
 It enables you to route requests by host and URL path from the edge of your cluster to Kubernetes services.

 1. Copy the configuration below and save it to a file named `quote.yaml` so that